Information on payroll submission

 This is only if an employee qualifies for 53 weekly, 27 fortnightly or 14 four-weekly pay days.

 This is if you operate an approved occupational pension scheme.
 This process will create a Pension Board reference number, which should be entered on the payroll submission.
 This will allow prospective retirees to track pension entitlements from different employments during their careers.

 This is the employee's pay frequency that was in place during the period to which the submission applies.
 It can be weekly, fortnightly, four-weekly, monthly, twice-monthly, quarterly, bi-annual, week-based monthly, annual or other.

 This is a reference used to identify the payroll event to which the submission refers.
 This allows employers to get summary totals for a payroll run even where there are corrections or multiple submissions.

 This is a unique identifier for each separate employment for an employee.
 It will be used to distinguish multiple employments for an employee with the same employer.
 More information is available in Employment Identifier.

 This is an internal staff identifier.
-This field is mandatory where the employee’s PPSN is not available.
+This field is mandatory where the employee’s Personal Public Service Number (PPSN) is not available.
 It must remain unchanged in all submissions the employer submits until the employee PPSN is available.

-For further information and video turtorials on how to make a payroll submission see Employer Obligations from 1 January 2019.
+For further information and video tutorials on how to make a payroll submission see Employer Obligations from 1 January 2019.